About Fate: Production

 Vaysberg had been planning a remake of Irony of Fate as early as 2006.
 Lynda Obst Productions, Adam Sandler's Happy Madison Productions and Paramount had all considered picking up the film, but plans were only finalized just before the COVID-19 pandemic when Vaysberg and Paulsen teamed up to create a script for the film.

 Initially, Vaysberg considered Mila Kunis for the lead female role, believing that Kunis was uniquely suited to the role due to her Soviet roots.
 While Kunis was pleased with the project, she rejected the role, saying that the project was too "fluffy".

 On April 8, 2021, it was announced that Emma Roberts would star in a film written by Tiffany Paulsen.
 On April 13, Central Partnership announced a remake of The Irony of Fate starring Roberts and Thomas Mann.

 In an interview with Kommersant, Vaysberg said the film would be in the style of The Proposal (2009), and expressed confidence that it would translate well to American audiences.
 Many artists and famous personalities in Russia reacted negatively to the news, including Liya Akhedzhakova and Valentina Talyzina, two of the few remaining living actors from the original film, and the daughter of Eldar Ryazanov, the director of the original The Irony of Fate.

 In May 2021, Lewis Tan and Anna Akana were announced as joining the cast.
 The following month, Madelaine Petsch joined the cast.

 Principal photography began in Boston in June 2021, with some exterior location shots on the town common in Norwood, Massachusetts.

 Reception

-On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 63% based on reviews from 8 critics, with an average rating of 6.8/10.
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 63% based on reviews from 8 critics.

 Lisa Kennedy of The New York Times wrote, "A few coincidences can have their charms" but the film "creaks under the weight of a pile of improbabilities".